The Wall of Distinction

 In 2017, O’Brien left The Post- Standard to put the investigative skills he honed as a journalist to public service.
 He works as an investigator at the Office of the Federal Public Defender in Syracuse.

 WSYR-TV NewsChannel 9

 Born and raised in southern Cayuga County, the broadcasting bug hit Dan Cummings early.
-He grew up hearing the sounds of 62-WHEN radio over the speakers on the school bus during his daily commutes.
+He grew up hearing 62-WHEN radio on the school bus during his daily commutes.
 Soon thereafter, he would visit his brother at Cornell who worked at the local radio station.

 Those early morning bus rides, along with visits to his brother, helped open up a whole new world for Dan.
 His brush with greatness in broadcasting came early.
 It was 40 years ago this spring.
 He was working a shift at WTKO radio in Ithaca when the phone rang.
 On the other end was then-competitor Bill Carey.
 At that time he was news director of 62-WHEN, not yet the local news legend and Syracuse Press Club Wall of Distinction member.

 The conversation helped change the course of Dan’s life and career.
 Bill offered him a job and Dan accepted.
 It was the start of a long friendship and launched Dan into the “big leagues.”
 He would go onto to work for Bill for a number of years.
 He was honing his craft.
 Learning what worked and what didn’t.
 He, of course, always had to make sure he didn’t indent his copy on the yellow canary paper.
 Dan later recalled that Bill would often tap his shoulder and say, in his trademark deep voice: “Dan, we don’t indent here.”

 Cummings eventually left radio to attend Cornell University and earn his master’s degree, but his time outside of news was short-lived.
 He took an assignment editor opening at 62-WHEN radio when Bill called a second time in 1983.